-Jenny from Crazy About Cricut here, and it's time for another video for the Love My Tapes Design Team!!
-For today's project, we'll create an awesome decorative plate using the amazing new glitter sheets, and gorgeous lace tape!
+Jenny from Crazy About Cricuthere, and it's time for another video for the Love My Tapes Design Team!!
+For today's project, I have the PERFECT placemats to help keep the kids entertained while the food gets on the table.
 Enjoy the video :)

 TFL, and hope everyone has a chance to craft today :)

 Hi Love My Tape friends, it's Jaclyn here today.
 Do you need to whip up a quick card for the host/hostess of your Thanksgiving celebration?
 If so, you're in luck!
 I've got a quick and easy solution for you that's high on style and texture.
 The secret ingredient to making this card both beautiful and simple is the lace tape backdrop.

 To create said backdrop, all you need to do is trim a piece of cardstock down to fit your card front.
 Since I created a standard 4.25 x 5.5" card, I trimmed my cardstock panel to 3.5 x 4.75".
 Then, simply lay a series of horizontal lace tape strips across the cardstock piece, covering it in it's entirety.
 The excess tape on the left and right edges can be trimmed to the same size of the cardstock width or wrapped around and adhered to the backside, as I've done here.